t4d-gmbh/Weekend-Out/README.md

 She will start by creating a project board and adding tasks/issues for the items she wants to bring.

 - Go to the repository on the remote server: [Weekend Out](https://github.com/t4d-gmbh/Weekend-Out/)
-    - Fork the repository to your account OR continue on the repository you used to complete Part 1.
+    - [Create your own Weekend-Out Repository](https://github.com/new?template_name=Weekend-Out&template_owner=t4d-gmbh) using this repository as a template OR continue on the repository you used to complete Part 1.
+      _Note: For the rest of this exercise it is assumed that you also named your repository `Weekend-Out`!_
 - Go to "Projects" and create a new project board called "Drone Feature".
 - Add tasks/issues to the project board:
   - **Task 1**: Add drone to packing list.